Hierarchical memories: Simulating quantum LDPC codes with local gates: Introduction

 \begin{theorem}[Permutation routing] For $R$ even, there is an efficient construction of a degree-12 graph $G = (V,E)$ whose vertex set $V$ is identified with an $L \times L$ lattice with edges of length at most $R$.
 Given a permutation $\alpha: V \to V$, a permutation routing implementing $\alpha$ can be performed in depth $3L/R + O(\log^2 R)$. \end{theorem}

-While it is itself not the main result of our paper, it will be used in service of proving Theorem~\ref{thm:hierarchical-ppties} which demonstrates the existence of efficient syndrome-extraction circuits given $\swapp$ gates of range $R$.
+While it is itself not the main result of our paper, it will be used in service of proving Theorem~\ref{thm:hierarchical-ppties} which demonstrates the existence of efficient syndrome-extraction circuits given $\swapp$ gates of range up to $R$ (but not all gates need to have length equal to $R$).
 This section is entirely technical and only discusses graph properties and permutation routings.

 \paragraph{Section~\ref{sec:surface-code} and Section~\ref{sec:ft-asymptotics}: Hierarchical codes \& the bilayer architecture}

 Given access to only nearest-neighbor gates, Delfosse \emph{et al}.\ present some evidence \emph{against} the existence of a threshold if one were to permute qubits to bring them within range to perform a $\cnot$ (see Figure~2 of \cite{delfosse2021bounds}).
 In particular, in the setting where $\Space(C_n) = \Theta(n)$ and $\Depth(C_n) = \Theta(\sqrt{n})$, it appears too many errors accumulate before we can complete executing the syndrome-extraction circuit.